dmolin/www.davidemolin.com-angular/README.md

 - Angular.js (1.3.9) with jQuery (used only for the jquery plugins)
 - Node.js + Grunt and a bunch of plugins for the build process
+- Karma for Unit Testing (still in the making)

 ### Why I didn't use browserify and/or commonJS ###